tehnomaan/slimweb/README.md

 }
 ```

+By default, all components are expected to require session existence.
+If session does not exist, browser is redirected to login page (declared in SlimwebInitializer).
+Some components (like the login page itself) do not require session existence.
+Then add __@SessionNotRequired__ to entire component or alternatively just to a single method or a couple of methods.

 ## Redirecting

 Especially after PUT and POST, there is often a need to redirect (to a list).
 The component redirects to another "target" component.